-One final quote from Maycock’s riveting piece of history that underscores music’s special ability to nourish the soul and bring people together in peace and fellowship (from Vietnam veteran/musician Dave Gallaher):
+One final quote from Maycock’s riveting piece of history underscores music’s special ability to nourish the soul and bring people together in peace and fellowship (from Vietnam veteran and musician, Dave Gallaher):

 “Tim Drummond being there did more good than anyone might realize.
 Because of the hostilities that had developed racially, I think James showing up with a white musician put everyone on a little bit of notice about cooling out.
 Showing that a white man could get in there and play that music.
 I think it was very timely.”

 Son’s of Funk – i.e., Fred Wesley & the JBs – with a 1972 single release on the King label: